Stronger Random Baselines for In-Context Learning: Introduction

 Downstream users want to find and deploy the best prompt \citep{mizrahi2023state}.
 But ICL performance of LMs varies greatly across semantically equivalent prompt features like the choice of demonstrations and their order \citep{zhao2021calibrate,lu-etal-2022-fantastically}, instruction phrasing \citep{mizrahi2023state}, and template formatting \citep{sclar2023quantifying, voronov2024mind}.
 Because performance is both variable and unpredictable, standard ICL practice involves searching over large numbers of potential prompts based on a validation set.
 Researchers often report model performance as the maximum score on a validation set or the corresponding performance of that prompt on an additional truly held-out test set to avoid overfitting to the validation set \citep{brown2020language, perez2021true}.
 In this work we show that we can better identify prompts that may be overfitting and avoid unneccessary evaluations on test data.

 In searching for the best prompts, the simplest and most common comparison is to a random baseline.
 The standard random baseline for classification tasks is the expected accuracy of guessing labels uniformly at random (\citealp{mitchell}, \textit{inter alia}).
 While universally treated as a point estimate, the accuracy of any \textit{specific} random classifier follows a binomial distribution.
 For larger datasets, the variance of this distribution is tightly concentrated around the expectation, but variance can be considerably higher for the small datasets typically used in the ICL setting.
 We introduce a stronger random baseline that accounts for both variance and validation set reuse by asking a fairer question: if we are choosing the best of $t$ different prompts, why not compare that prompt's accuracy to the best of $t$ different random classifiers?
-Figure~\ref{fig:overview} shows how these two random baselines can lead to different conclusions.
+Figure~\ref{fig:overview} shows how these two random baselines can lead to different conclusions on a fixed evaluation set.
+We also find that the maximum baseline can provide a more accurate estimate of a prompt's generalization to a held-out test set than the standard baseline does.
+This can reduce premature usage of the test set.

 Treating random performance as a distribution has two key advantages.
 First, the stronger random baseline can be calculated in closed form as the expectation of the maximum order statistic of the binomial distribution.
 When choosing the best prompt from even as few as 10 options, this baseline increases the threshold for beating ``random'' performance by more than 7 points of accuracy for a binary classification task with 100 examples.
 Second, by using a family of parametric distributions to represent random performance rather than a point estimate, we can also calculate a comparable performance metric across multiple datasets that takes into account factors like the number of classification options, the number of evaluated prompts, and the number of evaluated examples.
-We can then use the tail probability of the random distribution as a $p$-value to quantify what fraction of random classifiers outperform a prompt.
-This contextualization also applies in the true few-shot setting, where evaluation data is used only once.
+We can then use a tail probability to quantify what fraction of random classifiers outperform a prompt.
+This contextualization also applies in the setting where evaluation data is used only once.